DiogoVeiga/website-hugo/content/publication/trNetwork-Mtb-2012/index.md

 +++
-title = "Linking the transcriptional profiles and the physiological states of {Mycobacterium} tuberculosis during an extended intracellular infection" date = 2012-06-21T11:45:16-05:00 draft = false
+title = "Linking the transcriptional profiles and the physiological states of Mycobacterium tuberculosis during an extended intracellular infection" date = 2012-06-21T11:45:16-05:00 draft = false